AlexanderMakarov/activitywatch-ets/README.md

 - [x] Add "in_only_if_window_app" to strategies (similar to out_only_not_afk).
 - [ ] Extend "in_only_if_window_app" to take into account "title" - like for Jira in browser should be opened tab with relevant ID in the title.
+- [ ] Add ability to cut by AFK both events and activities.
+- [ ] Add ability to extract Slack meetings as separate activities and be not affected by AFK.
+Extract name of interlocutor.
+- [ ] Make ability to extract
 - [ ] Keep exact events in result activities.
 - [ ] Complete get_activities.py
 - [ ] Try it for myself.
 Adjust `STRATEGIES` and code if need.